Bounds for Rankin--Selberg integrals and quantum unique ergodicity for powerful levels: Introduction

 One might argue that the more interesting objects in the identity \eqref{eq:11} are the global period $D_f(\phi)$ and the global $L$-value $L(f \times f \times \phi,\onehalf)$, rather than the local period $J_f(s)$.
 One would like to compare precisely the difficulty of the QUE problem and the global subconvexity problem.
 In order to do so via \eqref{eq:11}, one must understand the true order of magnitude of $J_f(s)$.
 Suppose once again, for simplicity, that $\Re(s) = 1/2$.
 A global heuristic\footnote{The heuristic involved a computation by the first-named author, without appeal to triple product formulas, of an average of $|D_f(\phi)|^2$ over $f$ of level $p^{2 m}$ (see \cite{PDN-todo}).} suggested that one should have $J_f(s) \approx q^{-1/2 + o(1)}$ in a mean-square sense.
 This expectation would be consistent with the individual bound

 which we term the \emph{local Lindel\"{of} hypothesis}.

 In the special case $q = p^n$ relevant for Observation~\ref{thm:que-versus-local-1}, we remark that $C/q \leq p$ with equality if and only if $n$ is odd (see Proposition \ref{propnN}), so that one should regard the RHS of \eqref{eq:9} as being essentially bounded as far as the depth aspect is concerned.
-Moreover, since $(C/q)^{1/2} = C^{1/4} (C/q^2)^{1/4}\ll_p C^{1/4}q^{-1/4}$, we see that \eqref{eq:9} implies \eqref{e:locsubconvex} in a strong sense.
+We may rewrite the bound \eqref{eq:9} in the form $C^{1/2} J_f(s) \ll C^{1/4} (C/q^2)^{1/4} q^{o(1)}$; since $C/q^2 \ll_p q^{-1}$, we see that \eqref{eq:9} implies \eqref{e:locsubconvex} in a strong sense.
 This makes clear the analogy with the (global) Lindel\"{o}f hypothesis, as described in Section \ref{sec:equid-vs-subconvexity}.

 One of the main technical results of this paper is a proof of the bound \eqref{eq:9} for all newforms on $\PGL(2)$.
 The proof goes by an explicit case-by-case calculation of $J_f(s)$, and yields the more precise bound